Gota7/Sarc_2_Zip/README.md

 # Unsafe-SARC-Extractor
 This programs allows you to extract SARC files and use SAHT files to find their real names.
 It must be used with Python 3 (Python 2 gives errors).
+This has been tested on both Windows and Linux.

 ### Usage